-This project will restore habitat for plants and animals native to our sedge meadows and woodlands at Portwine, Dam No. 1 Woods and Willow-Sanders properties.
-Clearing brush and removing trees will increase the amount of sunlight that reaches the ground, encouraging the growth of grasses, sedges and wildflowers.
-These will provide food and shelter to a greater diversity of wildlife, as well as slowing surface water to allow more absorption and ground water recharge.
+This project has restored habitat for plants and animals native to our sedge meadows and woodlands at Portwine, Dam No. 1 Woods and Willow-Sanders properties.
+Brush and tree removal has significantly increased the amount of sunlight that reaches the ground, encouraging the growth of grasses, sedges and wildflowers.
+These improvements provide food and shelter to a greater diversity of wildlife and slow surface water to allow more absorption and groundwater recharge.

 The design for the initial restoration project began in 2008, in consultation with the US Fish & Wildlife Service and the Illinois Department of Natural Resources.
 In winter 2013, the first phase of work began with small-scale, targeted brush clearing in more sensitive areas.
 The second phase, started in winter 2014, focused on the removal of trees in the area.
 In some areas, select trees were left in place, creating savanna and providing a buffer from street traffic.
 The second phase cost $500,000, and was paid for with wetland mitigation funds from the Illinois Tollway Authority.

 Many of the trees removed during the project were invasive species that encroached on previously open land in the absence of fire.
 Others were planted in the middle of the last century, when conservation efforts were biased toward preserving forested landscapes.
 As the field of conservation has evolved, however, scientists have come to understand the critical role of sedge meadows, grasslands and other open environments in preserving our region’s complete biodiversity.

 For the first time, the Forest Preserves used most of the wood removed for restoration to produce lumber and firewood.
 (It is typically either burned or chipped onsite.)
 This saved approximately $235,000 over the course of the project.